NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 sudo su git
 ```

 Change to the home directory of user _git_ and create a new directory where we will store the Gitea binaries.
-We also switch to the new directory.
+We also switch to the new directory:

 ```sh
 cd ~